Ultrasonically Cleaning Your Chain

 Please note: from this point forward we will refer to the ultrasonic cleaner as "UC."

 - Mix aqueous solution concentrate with hot tap water according to manufacturer's recommendations (mix in measuring cup then pour into UC, liquid should be minimum of 2/3 tank height).
 Time saving tip: preheat 32 oz. of water in microwave before mixing.
+Big time saving tip: use Swisher Tool to swish chain in boiling water to remove wax and grit before ultrasonic cleaning.
+This pre-cleaning will reduce the number of ultrasonic baths necessary for a clean chain.

 - Put lid on UC and plug in, set temperature to 57C (135F) and timer to 6 minutes (to degas aqueous solution).
 Degassing improves cleaning performance.